Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 Can I mix Home and Pro licenses in my business?

 Yes, but this creates management complexity.
-You can't centrally manage Home edition computers through Group Policy, and they can't join business domains.
+You cannot centrally manage Home edition computers through Group Policy, and they cannot join business domains.
 For consistency and manageability, standardizing on Pro is recommended for businesses.

 How does Windows 11 Pro help with GDPR or other compliance requirements?